 Professor Richard Atkinson, excavator and restorer of Stonehenge in the 1950s, has stated: “The position, at least of the Heel Stone and the Station Stones, and indeed the latitude of Stonehenge itself, was astronomically determined’.

 The latitude of Stonehenge is 51°10’42”.
 It is now widely accepted that this location was chosen because it fell upon the best position to observe the midwinter and midsummer risings and setting of the sun, together with the rising and setting position of the moon at its major and minor standstills, these being the limit of its travel during the 18.6-year cycle of its travel.
-At this latitude the equinoctial risings and settings of the sun are virtually opposite to each other so that a sightline may have backsights and foresights; for example, the midwinter sunset in the south-west is opposite the midsummer sunrise in the north-east, and the midwinter sunrise is opposite the midsummer sunset.
+At this latitude, the equinoctial risings and sun settings are virtually opposite so that a sightline may have backsights and foresights; for example, the midwinter sunset in the south-west is opposite the opposite midsummer sunrise in the north-east, and the midwinter sunrise is opposite the midsummer sunset.
 This only applies to a relatively narrow band of some 30 miles in width at the latitude of Stonehenge.
-Once one goes beyond this band the opposing risings and settings do not align.
+Once one goes beyond this band, the opposing risings and settings do not align.

 The latitude of Whitmoor Barrow is 51°16′ 24.9″.
 This is just short of seven miles north of the latitude of Stonehenge and well within the corridor of interest.
-If the above is true it would seem possible that other ‘observatory’ sites might lie upon the same latitude.
+If the above is true, it would seem possible that other “observatory’ sites might lie upon the same latitude.
 Certainly, I have faith in my discovery of the possible midwinter sunset line, reinforced by my finding of an unknown barrow precisely on this line.
 There is an error of just over three degrees compared with the Stonehenge figures, which could be accounted for by the elevation of the Hog’s Back, which provides a very level and clearly visible backdrop from Whitmoor Barrow.
-The theodolite observation that I carried out at midwinter sunset in the 1980s satisfied me that I was observing down the alignment towards the destroyed Hog’s Back Barrow.
+The theodolite observation I carried out at midwinter sunset in the 1980s satisfied me that I was observing down the alignment towards the destroyed Hog’s Back Barrow.
 It would be good to check this, but the scrub birch has grown tall and strong in the intervening years, and it is no longer possible.